joeyology/taleno-digital/src/pages/index.md

 title: Home
 meta_title: Your Partner for Data Analytics
 meta_description: >-
-  Helping you build a low-code cloud data platform so you can focus on making data-driven decisions.
+  Helping you build an end-to-end  cloud data platform so you can focus on making data-driven decisions.
 sections:
   - type: section_hero
     template: section_hero